LivingNorway/LegacyDataPackage/README.md

 devtools::install_github("LivingNorway/TheDataPackage")

 # Run the demo
 There is a short (very short at the moment) example workflow that will lead you through some of the steps in developing a data package.
-Use the following code and follow the instructions shown in your console:
+We recommend opening a new Project in RStudio and then running the following code in it.
+Follow the instructions shown in your console:

 demo("workflow_example",package="TheDataPackage")